5kydriven/alumni-tracker-system/Documents/Chapter-1.md

 4. To keep track of the employment status of the alumni.

-5. Analyze well the scope of your study/ system to capacitate all the objectives that can be met by your system.l
+`Analyze well the scope of your study/ system to capacitate all the objectives that can be met by your system`

 ### Significance of the Study